HBGaya/HBGaya/README.md

 Apart from the coding world or can say tech-geek world 😁.
 I like to travel, try out some new food and learning new languages.
 Following this hobby I have travelled to Italy 🇮🇹, Germany 🇩🇪, Switzerland 🇨🇭, Austria 🇦🇹, France 🇫🇷 and some parts of northern and southern regions of my country 🇵🇰 as well.

 Also I am learning German 🇩🇪 language to increase my language learning skills and to open a new door of endless opportunities.
-You can check my progress of learning German Language on Duolingo using the link below,[Duolingo](https://www.duolingo.com/profile/hamxxx?via=share_profile_link)
+You can check my progress of learning German Language on Duolingo using this link: [Duolingo](https://www.duolingo.com/profile/hamxxx?via=share_profile_link)